snpsujon/BankManagement/README.md

 ## Creating DataBase

-Use the NuGet package manager to install the Database.
-From the topbar go to tools>NuGet Package Maneger>Package Maneger Console
+>Use the NuGet package manager to install the Database.
+From the topbar go to `tools>NuGet Package Manager>Package Manager Console`

 ```bash
 add-migration 1
 ```
-You Will See Like This Message
+>You Will See Like This Message

 ```screenshot
 Build started...
 Build succeeded.
 To undo this action, use Remove-Migration.
 ```
-Then run Again this Command
+>Then run Again this Command

 ```bash
 update-database
 ```
-You will Get a Success Messege Like
+>You will Get a Success Messege Like

 ```screenshot
 Build started...